12. JavaScript HTTP functions

 12.7. script [axios-03]

 The [axios-03] script follows the same methodology as the [axios-02] script.
-This time, we add the [authenticate-user] HTTP request to the server, which is sent using a POST request:
+This time, we add the [authenticate-user] HTTP request to the server, which is made using a POST request:

 'use strict';